Skip to main content

 Setup your virtual environment

-uv init note-assistant --python '==3.12.*'
+uv init chat-with-tools --python '==3.12.*'

-cd note-assistant
+cd chat-with-tools

 uv sync